-In joining PCA, each Producer must agree in writing to appoint PCA as its agent to carry out the duties of the Producer imposed by section 2(2) of the Regulation.
-The Stewardship Plan confirms the duties that PCA will perform on behalf of each Producer that is a member of the Program.
+According to section 2 of the Regulation, a Producer must either comply with Part 2 or Part 3 of the Regulation in order to sell, offer for sale, distribute or use in a commercial enterprise in BC.
+Accordingly, each Producer that joins the Program appoints PCA as its agent to carry out the duties of the Producer imposed by section 2(2) of the Regulation.
+In turn, the Stewardship Plan confirms the duties that PCA will perform on behalf of each Producer that is a member of the Program.
 Confirmation of membership is available upon the request to the Director.